comp-journalism/commentIQ/CommentAPIcode/README.md

 KEY3=
 ```
 Edit the keys_config.ini file and fill in your <b>NYT API</b> key(s)
-(Since we need to scrap the comments data from NYT, we need NYT API key(s) )
+(Since we need to gather comment data from NYT, we need NYT API key(s) )
 #### example
 ```sh
 KEY1=cksdh4934dkhf:0:2091
 KEY2=cksdh4934dkhf:0:2092
 ```
-### 4. Scrap comments data from New York Times to get the vocabulary and Document Count
+### 4. Collect comments data from New York Times to get the vocabulary that is used for text analysis calculations
-In order to run the API code we need to create vocabulary which are Uni-grams that occurred 10 or more time across all comments in the database.
-This Vocabulary is used to define a feature vector to describe each comment and article.
-It is advisable to get good amount of data like 3-6 months to get more accurate results.
+In order to run the API code we need to create vocabulary which are uni-grams that occurred 10 or more times across all comments in the database.
+This cocabulary is used to define a feature vector to describe each comment and article.
+It is advisable to get fair amount of data like 3-6 months worth of comments in order to get more accurate results.
+You might also consider updating your vocabulary periodically so that new words that are introduced in a news discourse can be accounted for.
 ####
 Python script to perform this operation : NytApiCall_ComputeVocab.py
 ####Steps to Run NytApiCall_ComputeVocab.py :

 * Change the COMMUNITY_API_KEY_LIST in the code according to the number of keys you have.
 * Make sure the Key-Value pair in the code and keys_config.ini file are in sync.
-* Each NYT API keys have a limit of 5000 calls per day.So please make sure the key limit does not exceed more than 5000.
+* Each NYT API keys have a limit of 5000 calls per day.
+So please make sure the key limit does not exceed more than 5000.

 The Code perform 3 operations :

 1) <b>CollectComments()</b> :
 * Upon running NytApiCall_ComputeVocab.py it will ask the user to enter start and end date.
-* This function will scrap all the comments data from New york times as per the mentioned dates.
+* This function will collect all the comments data from the New York Times as per the mentioned dates.
-* The comments data will be stored in vocab_comments table.
+* The comments data will be stored in the vocab_comments table.
 * The offset value is 25 which means each call will fetch 25 comments.
 * The user can also decrease the key_limit value if desired to run a small cycle.